Premier League: Previous seasons

 An exception to the usual European qualification system happened in 2005, after Liverpool won the Champions League the season before, but did not finish in a Champions League qualification place in the Premier League.
 UEFA gave special dispensation for Liverpool to enter the Champions League, giving England five qualifiers.
-UEFA subsequently ruled that the defending champions qualify for the competition the following year regardless of their domestic league placing.
-However, for those leagues with four entrants in the Champions League, this meant that if the Champions League winner finished outside the top four in its domestic league, it would qualify at the expense of the fourth-placed team in the league.
+The governing body subsequently ruled that the defending champions qualify for the competition the following year regardless of their domestic league placing.
+However, for those leagues with four entrants in the Champions League, this meant that if the Champions League winners finished outside the top four in its domestic league, it would qualify at the expense of the fourth-placed team.
 At that time, no association could have more than four entrants in the Champions League.
-This occurred in 2012, when Chelsea – who had won the Champions League that summer, but finished sixth in the league – qualified for the Champions League in place of Tottenham Hotspur, who went into the Europa League.
+This occurred in 2012, when Chelsea – who had won the Champions League that summer, but finished sixth in the league – qualified for the 2012–13 Champions League in place of Tottenham Hotspur, who went into the Europa League.

-From 2015–16, the Europa League winners qualify for the Champions League, increasing the maximum number of participants per country to five.
+From 2015–16, the Europa League champions qualify for the Champions League, increasing the maximum number of participants per country to five.
 This took effect in England in 2016–17, when Manchester United finished sixth in the Premier League and won the Europa League, giving England five Champions League entrants for 2017–18.
-In these instances, any Europa League berth vacated will not be handed down to the next-best Premier League finisher outside a qualifying place and so the association's Europa League entrants for the following season will be reduced.
-If it happens that both Champions League and Europa League winners are of the same association and both finish outside the top four, then the fourth-placed team will be transferred to the Europa League.
+In these instances, any Europa League berth vacated is not handed down to the next-best Premier League finisher outside of a qualifying place.
+If both Champions League and Europa League winners are of the same association and both finish outside the top four, then the fourth-placed team is transferred to the Europa League.